danabananarama/danabananarama.github.io/slides.md

 ---

-# What is Git, and why should I care?
+# What is Git?

 * **Distributed** version control system
 * Many use cases
-  * Share code
-  * Peer review via pull requests
+  * Share code and peer review via pull requests
+  * Easily revert to last stable version if you make mistakes
   * Develop features in an isolated environment using branches
 * Basic model is simple - but there is a lot to learn

+---

+# And why should I care?

 * **Advantages**
   * Doing things locally => fast!
   * Powerful for collaboration and facilitates many different workflows